naacl2022-srw/naacl2022-srw.github.io/index.md

 ---

 ### Annoucement
-List of [Accepted Paper](https://naacl2021-srw.github.io/accepted) is live now.
+List of all the [Accepted Paper](https://naacl2021-srw.github.io/accepted) (archival/non archival) is live now.

 [Registration](https://2021.naacl.org/registration/) for the Virtual NAACL 2021 Conference is now open!
 Early registration deadline: Thursday, May 20, 2021, 11:59 PM (EDT).
 More details on [NAACL 2021](https://2021.naacl.org/).